-- Students are not restricted in their choice of a minor, whether the minor is a minor specific to a 1. study programme or one offered across Fontys, or an external minor, provided there is no overlap with the major programme (see also paragraph 2).
-The study programme offers the following minors.
-FUN - Finland, the UK and the Netherlands Experience Minor doing business in and with Europe The following minors cannot be taken as they overlap with the major The Minor doing business in and with Europe is a so-called programme minor for International Business programme.
+1. Students are not restricted in their choice of a minor, whether the minor is a minor specific to a study programme or one offered across Fontys, or an external minor, provided there is no overlap with the major programme (see also paragraph 2).

+The institute offers the following minors.

+FUN - Finland, the UK and the Netherlands Experience Minor doing business in and with Europe

+State study programme minors

+The following minors cannot be taken as they overlap with the major.

+Minor doing business in and with Europe:

+This minor is a so-called program minor for International Business programme.
 Students are allowed to choose their own courses in the minor from the electives.
 Important to notice is that FIBS students have a limited choice.
-This means that the following electives are not open to students from the following programmes: Elective 2: not open to IB students • Elective 3: not open to IFC students .
-Elective 4: not open to IFBM students • Elective 5: not open to IM students
+This means that the following electives are not open for students from the following programs:

+- Elective 1: not open to FIBS students

+- Elective 2: not open to IB students

+- Elective 3: not open to IFC students

+- Elective 4: not open to IFBM students

+- Elective 5: not open to IM students

 - Elective 6: open to all FIBS students

 - Elective 7: open to all FIBS students

-- State the minors that cannot be taken:
+- State the minors that cannot be taken or